-Bill Hanigan is a shareholder of the Davis Brown Law Firm.
-As a member of the firm’s Business Division, he has a general practice in, but not limited to, the areas of business organizations and transactions, agribusiness and cooperatives, renewable fuels, debt restructuring, corporate reorganization, mergers & acquisitions, finance and securities.
+Bill Hanigan is a shareholder of the Davis Brown Law Firm and Chair of the Agribusiness and Cooperatives and Renewable Energy departments.
+He is also former Chair of the Business Division.
+He has a general practice in, but not limited to, the areas of business organizations and transactions, agribusiness and cooperatives, renewable fuels, debt restructuring, corporate reorganization, mergers & acquisitions, finance and securities.

 Bill advises agricultural processors and supply chain participants about business development, financing, regulation and reporting issues related to their industries.